DataFire/Integrations/integrations/generated/google_dataproc/README.md

 ### DiagnoseClusterResults
 * DiagnoseClusterResults `object`: The location of diagnostic output.
   * outputUri `string`: Output only.
-The Google Cloud Storage URI of the diagnostic output.
+The Cloud Storage URI of the diagnostic output.
 The output report is a plain text file with a summary of collected diagnostics.

 ### DiskConfig
 * DiskConfig `object`: Specifies the config of disk options for a group of VM instances.